Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene: Formation of quasi-2D spatially phase-coherent spin helix

 where we impose a small length cutoff $a$ in the integral to avoid divergence at $r = 0 $.
 Combining the result in Eq. (\ref{eq:C_n-1}) with the other contribution from the second integral in Eq. (\ref{eq:E_R-2}), we reach

 We therefore demonstrate that $C_n > 0$ and that the RKKY energy $E_{{\rm R}}$ is minimized when $\cos\Theta_{n}=1$ (or $\Theta_{n}=0 \;\rm{mod}\;2\pi$).
-This result suggests phase coherence of the 2D spin helix across parallel domain walls.
-Naively speaking, the ``phase-locking'' behavior of the 2D spin helix would facilitate constructive diffraction patterns in neutron scattering measurements~\cite{lovesey-neutron-1984-theory,Helical-spin-theory-NeutronDiff,DyY-ND-PRL,Squires-Neutron-2012,willis-2017-neutron-exp,Furrer-neutron}, distinct from isolated channels such as GaAs~\cite{Braunecker-helix-2008,Braunecker-PRL-2009-C13,Braunecker-2009} or $^{13}$C nanotubes~\cite{CHH-CNT-helix}.
+This result suggests phase coherence of the quasi-2D spin helix across parallel domain walls.
+Naively speaking, the ``phase-locking'' behavior of the quasi-2D spin helix would facilitate constructive diffraction patterns in neutron scattering measurements~\cite{lovesey-neutron-1984-theory,Helical-spin-theory-NeutronDiff,DyY-ND-PRL,Squires-Neutron-2012,willis-2017-neutron-exp,Furrer-neutron}, distinct from isolated channels such as GaAs~\cite{Braunecker-helix-2008,Braunecker-PRL-2009-C13,Braunecker-2009} or $^{13}$C nanotubes~\cite{CHH-CNT-helix}.
 Nevertheless, due to the presence of the metallic gates and 2D nature of the system, such measurements might not be practical.
 We therefore propose to use resistively-detected spin resonance for the nanoscale systems, as discussed in the main text.

-\subsubsection{Magnon spectrum}
+\subsection{Magnon spectrum}

 Now, we proceed to the analysis of magnon spectra.
-For $T/T_{\rm{hx}} \ll 1$ and selecting $\hat{e}_{k,m}^{1}$ to be the spin quantization axis, we perform the Holstein–Primakoff transformation on the spin operators to the magnon operators $a_{km}^{\dagger}(a_{km})$,
+Selecting $\hat{e}_{k,m}^{1}$ to be the spin quantization axis, we perform the Holstein–Primakoff transformation on the spin operators to the magnon operators $a_{km}^{\dagger}(a_{km})$,

+In Eq.~\eqref{eq:magnon-op}, we assume that $N_\perp S$ is large, so that higher-order terms of order $O(1/N_\perp S)$ are subleading and can be neglected.
+In our case, $N_\perp \approx 80$ and $S = 1/2$, giving $N_\perp S \approx 40$, which is more than an order of magnitude larger than unity and thus justifies this approximation.

 Since the off-diagonal terms, $H_{\textrm{R}}^{12}$ and $H_{\textrm{R}}^{21}$, in Eq. (\ref{eq:H-RKKY-rotated}) are of odd order in the magnon operators, we have $ H_{\textrm{R}}=H_{\textrm{R}}^{11}+H_{\textrm{R}}^{22}+H_{\textrm{R}}^{33}$, with